-Throughout the year the Covid-19 Pandemic and subsequent Government lockdowns and restrictions have had a considerable impact on both the Council, its residents and businesses.
-As a result a number of the Council's services were closed at various times during the year, however all critical services have continued throughout the Pandemic.
-There were substantial financial pressures on the Council's budget during the course of the year, with additional spending pressures and income losses due to the Pandemic.
-The Government have provided local authorities with a package of financial support towards direct Covid-19 pressures.
-In addition to this a range of substantial funding packages have been allocated to local authorities to administer in order to provide grants and support to residents and businesses that have been impacted by the Pandemic.
+The Covid-19 Pandemic continued to impact on both the Council, its residents and businesses during the year.
+As set out above, there has continued to be significant income losses due to the Pandemic in areas such as car parking and cultural activities.
+At the start of the year the Government provided local authorities with a package of financial support towards direct Covid-19 pressures.
+In addition to this a range of substantial funding packages have been allocated to local authorities to administer in order to provide grants and support to residents and businesses that have been impacted by the Pandemic, which is outlined in more detail on page 5.

-It is anticipated that the financial impact of the Pandemic will continue to some extent during the course of 2021/22.
-This was factored into the Medium Term Financial Strategy when it was approved in February 2021 and resulted in the need to draw down from reserves an estimated £1m to meet the funding gap after taking into account the expected Government Support.
-Nevertheless usable reserves have increased during the course of 2020/21 and whilst the vast majority of this increase is temporary due to business rates timing differences, overall the level of our reserves provides a strong foundation of financial resilience during these unprecedented times.
+It is anticipated that there will be an ongoing financial impact from the Pandemic during 2022/23 and beyond.
+This was factored into the Medium Term Financial Strategy when it was approved in March 2022.
+There are significant uncertainties in relation to future funding from Central Government to local authorities with large scale reforms planned to take place, however overall the level of our reserves provides a strong foundation of financial resilience.
 The Council remains well placed to meet the challenges ahead and ensure that the residents of East Staffordshire continue to receive high quality services.

 The statements presented within the Council's accounts demonstrate a healthy fiscal position for the Borough Council.
-Despite significant challenges during the year, we maintained our prudent and sensible approach to financial management and I am grateful for the support of members and officers who continue to endorse such an approach.
+Despite significant challenges during the year, we maintained a prudent and sensible approach to financial management and I am grateful for the support of members and officers who continue to endorse such an approach.